 Click on map for printable PDF

 Anyone who has hiked on Piper Mountain or elsewhere in the Belknaps, or who enjoys the views of the Belknaps from around the region, can attest to the beauty of this landscape.
-YOU are the key to permanently protecting a critical part of this landscape.
+YOU were the key to permanently protecting a critical part of this landscape.

 Piper, the dog, on her namesake mountain – Nanci Mitchell Photo

 You can read more about our past success conserving land in the Belknap Range here.